RoyalOttoc/react-credit-card/README.md

-# The Task:
+# Done list:

-You are to create a form handling page that does the following:
+created a form handling page that does the following:

 - [x] Displays an active credit card.
 - [x] Real-time card number input with a max input limit of 16 digits.